sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Fixed:**
 	* Resolved an issue where the plugin updater could cause a fatal error.
 	* Resolved an issue where extension post-metadata could be double-unserialized by another plugin or store incoherent data on extraction failure.
+	* Resolved an issue where API activation via a constant (`TSF_EXTENSION_MANAGER_API_INFORMATION`) could cause a site to get stuck in instance verification failure.
+Now, the site disconnects and reconnects automatically.
+		* This should happen immediately, but there is a timeout of 3 minutes when this keeps recurring.
+Then, those who can manage Extension Manager can manually enter "Free" mode.
+		* The site will upgrade automatically after 3 minutes, regardless of whether it's was set manually into "Free" mode.
+			-> TODO when reconnecting, get_active_extensions() still purports that the extensions are deactivated.
+Refreshing the page will resolve the issue -- however, this may appear confusing for the user.
+We should update the cache somehow (this requires a refactor akin to how we handle post/option plugin data in TSF => Make issue)
+				-> Or, we could check the order of operation.
+Manual activation doesn't have this problem.

 **Updated extensions:**